siyangliastro/siyangliastro.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Siyang Li and I'm currently a first year PhD student in the Physics and Astronomy department at Johns Hopkins University.
-I'm interested in observational cosmology, in particular to use of the cosmic distance ladder to measure the expansion rate of the universe and investigate the Hubble Tension.
+I'm interested in observational cosmology and refining the anchor of the cosmic distance ladder to measure the expansion rate of the universe and investigate the Hubble Tension.

 # My Research